Big data analytics in banking industry

 Since the mid-2000s, it has built one of the most advanced big data infrastructures in global finance.
 This comprehensive system integrates data lakes, data warehouses, and group information databases through a three-layer architecture spanning source, aggregation, and extraction levels.
 Operating at unprecedented scale, the platform supports over 50,000 active users internally, feeds more than 100 downstream systems, and powers over 1,000 business scenarios – handling what the bank claims is the industry’s largest capacity and most diverse range of data types.

 The platform employs machine learning, combined with expert rules, for data classification, protection, and lifecycle governance.
-It utilizes graph databases to build knowledge maps that link data assets, sources, indicators, and tags.
+It uses graph databases to build knowledge maps linking data assets, sources, indicators, and tags.
 This sophisticated infrastructure has delivered tangible business results, helping the bank acquire 1.4 million retail customers and 900,000 corporate clients through enhanced marketing precision and data integration.

 ICBC’s big data applications extend across critical banking domains, including the following:

-- In fraud prevention, the bank’s independently developed ICBC e-Security system has cumulatively intercepted 250,000 telecom frauds and recovered RMB 5.8 billion in financial losses for customers through real-time monitoring across all channels – from physical outlets to mobile banking.
+• In fraud prevention, the bank’s independently developed ICBC e-Security system has cumulatively intercepted 250,000 instances of telecom fraud and recovered 5.8 billion yuan in financial losses for customers through real-time monitoring across all channels – from physical outlets to mobile banking.

-- In credit risk management, the bank established the industry’s first specialized Credit Risk Monitoring Center, using big data to conduct real-time scanning and multidimensional analysis that has identified previously missed exposures, helping avoid potential losses exceeding RMB 10 billion.
+• In credit risk management, the bank established the industry’s first specialized Credit Risk Monitoring Center.
+It leverages big data to conduct real-time scanning and multidimensional analysis to identify previously missed exposures and to avoid potential losses exceeding 10 billion yuan.

-- In performance management, big data analytics provide comprehensive visibility into the performance of each branch, departmental resource consumption, employee value output, product costs, and customer business contributions.
+• In performance management, big data analytics provide comprehensive visibility into each branch’s performance, departmental resource consumption, employee value output, product costs, and customer business contributions.

 Looking ahead, ICBC continues to enhance its big data capabilities by integrating external data sources from government departments, international organizations, and information service providers, while exploring models to quantify and potentially monetize data assets as the regulatory framework for data exchange and trading evolves.